Astor63/BL2-Mods/Custom Gear/SMG Dahl Discord Solver - Moxxi Edition/ReadMe.md

 - 100% compatible with [UCP Patch](https://github.com/BLCM/BLCMods/tree/master/Borderlands%202%20mods/Community%20Patch%20Team)

-- Should be compatible with most other mods, as long as they do not modify the Pocket Rocket Firing Mode.
+- Should be compatible with most other mods, as long as they do not modify the *Pistol Explosive GyroJet Bullet*.

 - Just be aware from the following:

   - To be sure to get the fix Orudeon's Bayonet Enhancements and/or Orudeon's Bayonet Buff working correctly (as intended), don't forget to place my mod **AFTER** Orudeon's Bayonet Enhancements & Bayonet Buff.

-  - This Mod **KEEP** the specific burst from the Lascaux, so if you use the Bandit Brand Tweaks v1.2 by Orudeon, there is a option that reduce the burst to five-shot bursts.
+  - This Mod **KEEP** the specific burst from the *Unique SMG Lascaux*, so if you use the Bandit Brand Tweaks v1.2 by Orudeon, there is a option that reduce the burst to five-shot bursts.
 To get back the specific burst, just open your Orudeon's Bandit Brand Tweaks folder, go to: *SMG/Burst Count/* (if you use the Gears Overhaul Orudeon's Mod v1.35, the path will be: *Brands Tweaks/Bandit Brand Tweaks v1.2 by Orudeon/SMG/Burst Count/*) and uncheck the following line:
   ```
   [ ] set GD_Weap_SMG.Barrel.SMG_Barrel_Bandit_Lascaux ZoomWeaponAttributeEffects ((AttributeToModify = AttributeDefinition'D_Attributes.Weapon.WeaponAutomaticBurstCount',ModifierType = MT_PreAdd,BaseModifierValue = (BaseValueConstant = 1.000000, BaseValueAttribute = None, InitializationDefinition = None, BaseValueScaleConstant = 1.000000)))
   ```
-  - This mod use the *Pistol GyroJet Firing Mode*, so if you use any mode that changes the attributes from the Pistol GyroJet Firing Mode, it will affect this mod, and obviously the firing of the Discord Solver.
-In this case, Just revert the modification done previously to the Pistol GyroJet Firing Mode.
+  - This mod use the *Pistol Explosive GyroJet Bullet*, so if you use any mode that changes the attributes from this Firing Mode, it will affect this mod, and obviously the firing of the *Discord Solver*.
+In this case, just revert the modification done previously to it.

   - This mode use Grenade Damage for the Splash Format, so if you are going to use the Discord Solver with a Siren character :warning: Maya :warning: , don't forget to toggle the Grenade Damage to Reaper Splash Damage.